Freddie Freeman Preview, Player Props: Dodgers vs. Rockies

 Freddie Freeman At The Plate

-- Among qualified hitters, he ranks third in batting average, while his on-base percentage ranks third and he is sixth in slugging.
+- Among qualifying batters in MLB play, his batting average ranks second, his on-base percentage ranks second, and he is sixth in the league in slugging.

+- In 76.3% of his 156 games this season, Freeman has picked up at least one hit.
+He's also had 62 multi-hit games.

-- Freeman has driven in a run in 62 games this season (40.0%), including 21 games with more than one RBI (13.5%).
-He has also driven in three or more of his team's runs in 12 contests.
+- In 63 games this season (40.4%), Freeman has picked up an RBI, and in 22 of those games (14.1%) he had more than one.
+He has also driven home three or more of his team's runs in 12 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.